shadowwalker/next-pwa/README.md

 ### Other Options

-`next-pwa` uses `workbox-webpack-plugin`, other options which could also be put in `pwa` object can be find [**ON THE DOCUMENTATION**](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin).
+`next-pwa` uses `workbox-webpack-plugin`, other options which could also be put in `pwa` object can be find [**ON THE DOCUMENTATION**](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin) for [GenerateSW](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.GenerateSW) and [InjectManifest](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.InjectManifest).
 If you specify `swSrc`, `InjectManifest` plugin will be used, otherwise `GenerateSW` will be used to generate service worker.

 ### Default Runtime Caching